ccao-data/data-architecture/dbt/models/default/docs.md

 - Some parcels are sold for the exact same price soon after an initial sale - we ignore duplicate prices for PINs if they've sold in the last 12 months.

-# vw_pin_sale_combined

-{% docs view_vw_pin_sale_combined %}
-View containing cleaned and deduplicated PIN-level sales.
-This view additionally allows in IDOR MyDec sales that don't have a matching sale document number in `iasworld.sales`.
-Setting `source = 'iasworld'` allows this view to replicate `vw_pin_sale`.

-Sourced from `iasworld.sales`, which is sourced from [MyDec](https://mytax.illinois.gov/MyDec/_/).
-See below for lineage details.

-### Assumptions

-- `deactivat` properly indicates sales that should and shouldn't be included.
-- For sales not unique by pin and sale date, the most expensive sale for a given day/PIN is used.
-- Some parcels are sold for the exact same price soon after an initial sale - we ignore duplicate prices for PINs if they've sold in the last 12 months.

 ### Nuance

 - `nopar` is inaccurate: it excludes quit claims, executor deeds,